-The Catalina 400, a masthead sloop, was designed by Frank Douglas & Gerry Douglas and built in the USA by Catalina Yachts.
+The Catalina 400, an aft-cockpit masthead sloop, was designed by Frank Douglas & Gerry Douglas and built in the USA by Catalina Yachts.

 The pic above and the text below relates to the MkII version of this popular sailboat.
 It was produced in two versions - a two-cabin layout and a three-cabin layout.
 A shallow draft option was also produced drawing 5'9" (1.75m).